COUNTRIES WITH SPECIAL

 - BOLIVIA - May 2015 - We had to travel to La Paz to get a letter from the Ministry of Health in order for the team to pass through customs with all of their medical supplies and medicines.
 With that letter, they were able to pass through customs without any problem.

-- COLOMBIA - We received this from a mission trip in July, 2013 - We were advised that in the future it would be helpful to provide a letter from one of the local doctors in Colombia showing that the inventory had been "pre-approved" under his/her signature.
+- COLOMBIA - July 2013 - We were advised that in the future it would be helpful to provide a letter from one of the local doctors in Colombia showing that the inventory had been "pre-approved" under his/her signature.
 We had to submit a huge about of paperwork ahead of time, where everything was manufactured, then translated into Spanish and notarized and mailed to Colombia.
 Permission was given the afternoon before we flew there.
 Once we were there, we went right in.

 Columbia September 2015